Ng Wai Chiu

-Ng Wai Chiu (吳偉超; born 22 October 1981) is a Hong Kong football coach and former professional footballer.
+Ng Wai Chiu (吳偉超; born 22 October 1981) is a Hong Kong football coach and former professional player.
 He was capped for Hong Kong at various youth levels, as well as the senior national team.
-He is currently the head coach of Hong Kong Premier League club Eastern District.
+He is the current head coach of Hong Kong Premier League club Eastern District.

 Early life

-Ng's father Ng Chi Ying was also a footballer for Guangdong.
+Ng's father Ng Chi Ying was also a footballer for Guangdong throughout the 1970s.
 At the age of 7, Ng moved from Kowloon Bay to Shatin's Hin Keng Estate.
 He then started playing football in the football field below his building.
 He began to challenge his father's football skills when he was 15, but lost every time.
 He joined the Hong Kong Sports Institute in the same year and met his Hong Kong defence partner Chan Wai Ho there for the first time.

 Club career

 Early career

 Ng spent time learning his trade at various clubs, including a short spell in England when he was an apprentice with Huddersfield Town and Southampton side.

 Unsatisfied with the quality of the Hong Kong League, Ng moved to mainland China to further develop his football career.
 After gradually working his way up from the lower-divisions in mainland China, he signed for Chinese Jia League club Nanjing Yoyo on 15 February 2004, before moving to Chinese Super League club Shanghai Zobon in 2005.